Isabel del Puerto: Other careers

-Entrepreneur

 She had a real estate license, selling properties in Mexico and the United States.

-Later life and death
+Later life

 In her last years, Isabel resided in San Antonio, Texas, with her three dogs that had been picked up as strays.
 She actively supported the Democratic Party and headed a charity that was trying to help homeless people and their pets.

 On 13 March 2014, she died of an embolism at 6:30 p.m. after a brief hospitalization, surrounded by her son Joe, and daughter Kat.

 Filmography

 Del Puerto has taken part in the following films: